Land of the Rising Sun

 - Flights & taxes

 - In resort assistance & 24 hour contact centre

-Journey to the ever fascinating and welcoming land of Japan to learn about their ancient cultures, austere traditions and witness the ground-breaking technologies.
+Journey to the ever fascinating and welcoming land of Japan on this 12-night small group escorted tour to learn about their ancient cultures, austere traditions and witness the ground-breaking technologies.
 This diverse country has lots on offer, from the excitingly lively city of Tokyo to the cultural heart of Kyoto.
 Passing through the sacred shrines of Nikko, tasting local delicacies at the Takayama market, exploring the Hiroshima Peace Park and enjoying the elaborate Kyoto temples.
-Uncover ancient castles, stunning countryside’s and absorb the fascinating feudal history on this Land of the Rising Sun authentic journey through Japan (I).
+Uncover ancient castles, stunning countryside’s and absorb the fascinating feudal history on this Land of the Rising Sun authentic journey through Japan (INT - CJST).

 - Venture the capital bursting with urban culture

 - Experience the outdoor onsen (hot springs) in the town of Hakone, you may be able to glimpse Mt Fuji from here on a clear day.

 - Zip from place to place on the ultra-modern and efficient railway system.

 - Stay in a ryokan (traditional Japanese Inn) and try the home cooked meals in Edo-era Takayama